kwonus/Quelle/README.md

 # Quelle
 Quelle is a specification.
 The most generic form of the spec is known as Vanilla-Quelle.
-Since Quelle could serve as a standard search syntax for search across various domains, tailoring for specific domains will inevitably produce various dialects.
+Since Quelle could serve as a standard search syntax across various domains, tailoring for specific domains will inevitably produce various dialects.
 It is recommended that each dialect conform to the Vanilla-Quelle specification.
 A user-manual-of-sorts is provided here:

 [https://github.com/kwonus/Quelle/blob/main/VanillaQuelle.md](https://github.com/kwonus/Quelle/blob/main/Vanilla-Quelle.md)